bparanj/crystal/programming/javascript/vue/highlight.md

 npm run dev
 ```

 Visit a page displaying a markdown file with code blocks.
-You should see highlighted syntax according to the chosen theme.
+You should see highlighted syntax.

 ### 5. Adjusting the Theme or Language Support (Optional)